Reviews You Can Rely On

 Our Verdict

-The Nothing Ear Wireless earbuds deliver standout sound quality at a mid-range price, outperforming several more expensive top-ranked models in our tests.
+The Nothing Ear Wireless earbuds deliver standout sound quality at a mid-range price, outperforming several more expensive wireless earbuds in our review.
 Their lively sound profile features punchy basslines, smooth treble tones, and a spacious soundstage, making them a solid choice for discerning listeners.
 They're also powerful, maintaining clarity across volume levels.
-While their active noise cancellation is underwhelming (but adequate) and the call quality is just okay, they make up for it with a user-friendly app, a stable and comfortable fit, and a generous battery life with five full recharges from the case.
-An excellent suite of features, from effective touch controls to a useful ear test and custom tuning, rounds out their value.
-If you're looking to maximize sound quality on a budget and don't need the most effective noise reduction, these earbuds are a good choice.
+While their active noise cancellation is underwhelming (but adequate), the call quality is above average, they have a user-friendly app, a stable and comfortable fit, and a good battery life with five recharges from the case.
+If you're looking to maximize sound quality on a budget and don't need the most effective noise reduction, these earbuds are a great choice.

 REASONS TO BUY